"The family is one of nature's masterpieces." - George Santayana

 Crafting Family Homes

-The creativity of Kellie inspired the children who spent their summers at the castle.
-Hannah inherited her mother’s gifts as a painter and pianist and excelled in needlework and sculpture.
-She exhibited at the Royal Scottish Academy before her younger brother John Henry who went on to exhibit paintings in Edinburgh, London and Paris, many painted in Kellie's West tower.
+The eldest daughter Hannah had inherited her mother’s gifts as a painter and pianist and excelled in needlework and sculpture.
+She exhibited at the Royal Scottish Academy even before her brother John Henry who went on to exhibit paintings in Edinburgh, London and Paris, many painted in Kellie's West tower.
 His brushstrokes capture family memories at the castle, especially of his sister Alice and her children.
 Louise grew the flowers of Kellie, embroidered in bedspreads, and planted in flowerbeds, working from designs by her younger brother Robert.

-The family spirit of Kellie embraces the sculptures of Hew Lorimer, Robert’s son, who saved the castle for the second time with his wife Mary, a painter.
-The east coast light which beamed through Kellie poured into the ink which coloured my screen-prints.
-The birds soaring across the silk are those same Fife birds who once nested in the broken castle and now make the beautiful garden and grounds of Kellie their home.
+The family spirit of Kellie continued through the sculptures of Hew Lorimer, Robert’s son, who saved the castle for the second time with his wife Mary, a painter.
+While the east coast light of Kellie poured into the ink that coloured Charlotte's screen-prints.
+The birds soaring across the silk are those same Fife birds who once nested in the broken castle, choosing Kellie as their home.

 Kellie Castle (West Tower: 1360, East Tower: 1573, Central Part: 1606, Restored by the Lorimers: 1878), Arncroach,